 - Tetanus-Tetanus vaccine is effective for about 10 years and needs to be “boosted” at that interval.
 It is common for older adults to develop tetanus because they do not receive the 10 year boosters.
 Tetanus vaccine should be given with the diphtheria vaccine.

 - Poliomyelitis-Although polio immunization is not routinely recommended for persons 18 years of age or older, if travel to other parts of the world is planned, a physician should be contacted for specific recommendations.

 - Hepatitis B-All students enrolled in health related courses who will have direct patient contact, especially contact with patients’ blood, are encouraged to have a complete series of immunizations for hepatitis B or proof of immunity before beginning direct patient care.
 Northeast Texas Community College offers no health services and is unable to assume responsibility for student medical/dental expenses.
 First aid may be provided in emergency situations.

-- Bacterial Meningitis- Information about bacterial meningitis is provided to all new college students in the state of Texas, and proof of vaccination is required for all students under the age of 23 who attend classes on campus, and all students residing in the dormitories regardless of age.
+- Bacterial Meningitis- Information about bacterial meningitis is provided to all new college students in the state of Texas, and proof of vaccination is required for all students who are not 22 years of age or older by the first day of the start of the semester, and all students residing in the dormitories regardless of age.
 Bacterial Meningitis is a serious, potentially deadly disease that can progress extremely fast, so take utmost caution.
 It is an inflammation of the membranes that surround the brain and spinal cord.
 The bacteria that cause meningitis can also infect the blood.
 This disease strikes about 3,000 Americans each year, including 100-125 on College campuses, leading to 5-15 deaths among college students every year.
 There is a treatment, but those who survive may develop severe health problems or disabilities.
 For additional information, contact the Admissions and Records Office.